SapphireDb/SapphireDb/README.md

 SapphireDb is an open source library that enables you to easily create your own application with realtime data synchronization.

-Build amazing applications with less effort and get the best results of your project.
+Build amazing reactive applications with realtime data synchronization and get the best results of your project.
 SapphireDb should serve as a self hosted alternative to firebase and also gives you an alternative to SignalR.

 Check out the documentation for more details: [Documentation](https://sapphire-db.com/)